autocrossblog/autocrossblog.github.io/_posts/2007-05-15-a-project-epiphany.md

 permalink: a-project-epiphany
 image:
 categories: [ 240z, datsun ]
+description: Follow the journey of renovating a vintage car's interior and navigating the regulations of the SCCA Solo XP class.
 ---

 Last night I spent a few hours sitting in the car.
 I had decided over the weekend I needed to take out all of the interior, or at least most of it, and clean up the inside of the car.
 I can always get the outside painted later, but the inside, if I'm going to be in it, needs to be cleaned up, and painted.
 It's orange, or red, I can't tell which, and though most of the interior items cover the orange there are gaps that show through.

 So I took out all the diamond plate looking black vinyl, and then started removing the tar board and furry coating over the transmission tunnel.
 I've removed all that I think I can remove right now, and eventually will also pull the dash out and replace the dash with a fiberglass dash I acquired when I purchased the car.